Things To Do In Brussels

 Centre Belge de la Bande Dessinée – Belgian Comic Strip Center

-If you are looking for things to do in Brussels with kids, then you must visit the Belgian Comic Strip Center or Centre Belge de la Bande Dessinée as it is known.
+If you are looking for free things to do in Brussels with kids, then you must visit the Belgian Comic Strip Center or Centre Belge de la Bande Dessinée as it is known.
 The Comic Art Museum is not just for kids, adults will love it as well.
 The museum is famous all around the world and has been honouring the creators of comics heroes for the past thirty years.

 What many people may not know is that Belgium has more comic strip artists per square kilometre than any other country in the world, and that includes the USA.
 So, it is no wonder why the museum which holds more than 5000 original drawings attracts so many comic fans from around the world.